 My experience has been that once you commit and you start to talk about it, the path forward appears.
 People and resources begin to come to you.
 It’s not magic; all those people and resources were there before, it’s just that you didn’t recognize them because you weren’t looking for those opportunities.
 But once you start a Transition group, and begin to take action to reduce your carbon footprint and become more resilient, you will see opportunities to learn and grow all around you

 I noticed that she had beautiful insulated curtains and asked her about them.
 She makes them – and she’s keen on seeing more people use this simple technology to cut down on their heating bills.
-(Insulated curtains keep warm indoor air from hitting the cold window glass, cooling down and “falling” onto people sitting or sleeping near the window.
+(Insulated curtains keep warm indoor air from hitting the cold window glass, cool and “falling” onto people sitting or sleeping near the window.
 When we feel these “cold drafts,” we turn up the furnace.
-By closing the curtain, we won’t feel the need to heat a whole house just to avoid a draft.)
+By preventing that draft, we don’t feel the need to turn up the heat to a whole house.